English Comprehension

 And Now For Your Listening Enjoyment

-Here is Jimmy Gilmer and the Fireball’s recording of “Sugar Shack”.
-It placed #1 on Billboard’s Hot for five weeks in 1963 and was Jimmy’s first million-selling song.
-I’m pretty sure the Sugar Shack they are referring to in this song has nothing to do with maple syrup, but the title fits the project.
+Here is Jimmy Gilmer and the Fireballs’ recording of “Sugar Shack”.
+It topped Billboard’s Hot 100 for five weeks in 1963 and was Jimmy’s first million-selling song.
+I’m fairly certain the Sugar Shack they are referring to in this song has nothing to do with maple syrup, but the title suits the project.

 Lyrics